Eastern Micronesia tropical moist forests

 The Eastern Micronesia tropical moist forests is a tropical and subtropical moist broadleaf forests ecoregion in Micronesia.
 It includes the Marshall Islands, Banaba and the Gilbert Islands in Kiribati, Nauru, and Wake Island, a possession of the United States.

 Geography

 The islands are mostly atolls, low islands of coralline sand ringing a central lagoon, or raised platforms of coralline limestone.

 There are 30 atolls in the Marshall Islands, made up of more than 1000 islands.
 They form two parallel island chains that run southwest to northeast, extending 1,300 km from east to west and 1,150 km north to south.
-The western Ralik, or "sunset" chain extends from Eniwetok to Ebon, and the eastern Ratak or "sunrise" chain from Taongi and Rongelap to Mili.
+The western Ralik, or "sunset" chain extends from Enewetak to Ebon, and the eastern Ratak or "sunrise" chain from Bokak to Mili.

 The Gilbert Islands lie southeast of the Marshall Islands, and include 16 atolls and coral islands.

 Nauru and Banaba are low islands composed of uplifted coralline limestone lying west of the Gilbert Islands.
 Nauru is an independent country, and Banaba is part of Kiribati.

 Wake Island is an isolated atoll north of the Marshall Islands.